llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 ### Data-dependence analysis

 Right now, we map loop nests without analysing whether such mapping is safe to do or not.
-We probalby need to at least warn the use of unsafe loop nests due to loop-carried dependencies.
+We probably need to at least warn the use of unsafe loop nests due to loop-carried dependencies.

 ### Non-rectangular loop nests